ardada2468/SynthoHive/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Huge thannks to the CTGAN Team!

+@inproceedings{ctgan,
+  title={Modeling Tabular data using Conditional GAN}, author={Xu, Lei and Skoularidou, Maria and Cuesta-Infante, Alfredo and Veeramachaneni, Kalyan}, booktitle={Advances in Neural Information Processing Systems}, year={2019}
+}